 - Earn 2 qualifying night credits towards your next tier status every time you spend $5,000 on your card

-The IHG Rewards Card has a $89 annual fee (waived the first year), and most notably offers:
+The IHG Rewards Card has a $89 annual fee, and most notably offers:

 - An anniversary free night certificate valid at virtually any IHG hotel in the world